rohithmx11/Covid-Data-Project/README.md

 ### 1. Data Acquisition.
 Source:
-The data was downloaded from Our World in Data, a trusted source for COVID-19-related datasets.
+The data was downloaded from [Our World in Data](https://ourworldindata.org/), a trusted source for COVID-19-related datasets.
 <br>

-## Key Findings
+## Preprocessing in Excel
-### 1. Global Trends :
+### 1. The dataset was cleaned and split into two files for analysis :
-  * Europe and Asia were the most affected continents in terms of total cases and total deaths.
+      * coviddeaths.csv: Focused on data related to cases, deaths, and population..
-  * Country with high HDI had significantly high infection rate and fatalities per population.
+      * covidvaccinations.csv: Included data on vaccination progress, testing rates, and human development index (HDI).
 ### 2. Case Fatality Rate(CFR) :
   * The CFR(fatalities per reported cases) showed little variation across countries regardless of their HDI.
 ### 3. Demographics and Fatality :